Robert Braber

 Robert Braber (born 9 November 1982) is a Dutch football manager and former player who played as a midfielder.
-He is the head coach of Tweede Klasse club RBC.
+He is the assistant coach of Eerste Divisie club TOP Oss.

 Club career

 His former clubs are NAC Breda and Helmond Sport.
 Braber moved from Excelsior to Swansea City in the Coca Cola Championship on 22 June 2009 on trial, and signed then a one-year contract with FC Ingolstadt 04 on 3 July 2009.

 In the summer of 2016, Braber returned to former club Helmond Sport.

 Managerial career

 After having worked as team-manager for his former club RKC Waalwijk since his retirement from football in 2018, Braber was appointed head coach of RBC in February 2021 where he succeeded Koos Waslander.

+On 4 October 2023, Braber was appointed assistant coach to manager Ruud Brood at Eerste Divisie club TOP Oss.